SHPC4001 Computational Methods for Physics

 - Honours option in Physics [Bachelor of Science (Honours)]

-- Scientific computation is about constructing theoretical and mathematical models of physical systems, adapting efficient numerical techniques, and using modern computers to solve real world scientific problems.
-This unit provides an introduction to the main computational techniques used in solving practical problems in physics, chemistry, geosciences and engineering.
+- Scientific computation is about constructing theoretical and mathematical models of physical systems, adapting efficient numerical techniques, and using modern computers to solve real-world scientific problems.
+This unit introduces the main computational techniques used in solving practical problems in physics and engineering.
 It is hands-on and designed to help students learn by doing, thus a significant fraction of students' time is spent actually programming specific physical problems.
-The unit is required for students with specialisation in Scientific High Performance Computation, but it is also open to students in other science or engineering subjects.
+The unit is required for students with specialisation in computational physics, but it is also open to students in other science or engineering subjects.

-- Students are able to (1) become accustomed to a modern computer environment of UNIX workstations and have a working knowledge of the programming language Fortran or Python and (2) apply numerical techniques commonly used to solve problems in science and engineering, such as numerical differentiation and integration, ordinary and partial differential equations, Fourier transforms, linear algebra and eigensystems, Monte Carlo simulation, optimisation, variational method, as well as numerical error analysis.
+- Students are able to (1) explain the modern computer environment of UNIX workstations and have a working knowledge of the programming language Fortran or Python; (2) interpret numerical differentiation and integration, ordinary and partial differential equations, Fourier transforms, linear algebra and eigensystems, Monte Carlo simulation, optimisation, variational methods; and (3) apply numerical techniques commonly used to solve problems in science and engineering.

-- Indicative assessments in this unit are as follows: (1) assignment and (2) project.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) oral presentation; and (3) final project report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.